UedaTakeyuki/sansi_examples/README.md

 Using on **Mac**, you can limit the launch of your application to get permitted only on a Mac PC that has a specific serial number.
 On all types of machines, you can also bind by **IP address** or **Mac address**, so you can use an **inexpensive WiFi dongle** as a substitute for a **USB Key dongle**.

-For now, only Raspberry Pi and Mac can bind applications to device serial numbers due to our lack of the device for technical works.
+For now, only Raspberry Pi and Mac can bind applications to device serial numbers due to my lack of the device for technical works.
-We welcome your donation of other devices that we can use for technical work to make it be supported on the roadmap.
+I welcome your donation of other devices that I can use for technical work to make it be supported on the roadmap.

 ### not for
-For now, sansi does not support Windows due to our lack of the development environment.
+For now, sansi does not support Windows due to my lack of the development environment.
-We welcome your donation of a Windows PC that we can use for technical work to make Windows supported on the roadmap.
+I welcome your donation of a Windows PC that I can use for technical work to make Windows supported on the roadmap.

 In principle,　applications used without a network are not available with sansi.